ezekg/xo/README.md

-You may find yourself using `xo` to format logs into something a bit more human-readable, compose together command output into a new command, or even normalize some data using [fallback values](#fallback-values).
-As an added bonus, `xo` comes with the full power of [Go's regular expression syntax](https://golang.org/pkg/regexp/syntax/); meaning it can handle multi-line patterns and any other flag you can throw at it.
+You may find yourself using `xo` to format logs into something a bit more human-readable, compose together command output into a new command, or even normalize some data using [fallback values](#fallback-values). `xo` also comes with the full power of [Go's regular expression syntax](https://golang.org/pkg/regexp/syntax/); meaning it can handle multi-line patterns (something `sed` doesn't do very well!), as well as any other flag you want to throw at it.

 ## Installation
 To install `xo`, please use `go get`.
 If you don't have Go installed, [get it here](https://golang.org/dl/).